CSpyridakis/notes/IaC/Terraform/README.md

    - `terraform apply`
    - Provisions infrastructure
    - If you want to apply from a plan file use `terraform apply "./plan"`
+ -  If you want to apply the changing without verification run `terraform apply -auto-aprove` **!
+THIS IS NOT THE BEST PRACTICE TO DO ON A WORKING ENVIRONMENT !** Use it only for experimentation.

 5. **Destroy Infrastructure (optional)**
    - `terraform destroy`
    - Tears down what was provisioned
+   - If you want to apply the changing without verification run `terraform destroy -auto-aprove` **!
+THIS IS NOT THE BEST PRACTICE TO DO ON A WORKING ENVIRONMENT !** Use it only for experimentation.
+   - Or you can destroy specific targets `terraform destroy -target=<type>.<custom-name>` **!
+THIS IS NOT THE BEST PRACTICE TO DO ON A WORKING ENVIRONMENT !** Use it only for experimentation.

 ---